Great Britain in the Seven Years' War: Naval "descents"

 The British had received several requests from their German allies to try to relieve the pressure on them by launching diversionary operations against the French.
 Pitt had long been an advocate of amphibious strikes or "descents" against the French coastline in which a small British force would land, capture a settlement, destroy its fortifications and munitions supplies and then withdraw.
 This would compel the French to withdraw troops from the Northern front to guard the coast.

 After an urgent request from Brunswick, Pitt was able to put his plan into action, and in September 1757 a British raid was launched against Rochefort in western France.
 For various reasons it was not a success, but Pitt was determined to press ahead with similar raids.
 Another British expedition was organised under Lord Sackville.
 A landing in Saint-Malo was partially successful, but was cut short by the sudden appearance of French troops—and the force withdrew to Britain.
 Pitt organised a third major descent, under the command of Thomas Bligh.
 His raid on Cherbourg in August 1758 proved to be the most successful of the descents, as he burnt ships and munitions and destroyed the fortifications of the town.
-However, an attempt in September to do the same at St Malo ended with the Battle of Saint Cast and the British withdrawing with heavy casualties.
+However, an attempt in September to do the same at Saint-Malo ended with the Battle of Saint Cast and the British withdrawing with heavy casualties.
 This proved to be the last of the major landings attempted on the French coast—though the British later took control of the Belle Île off the coast of Brittany which was used as a base for marshalling troops and supplies.
 The raids were not financially successful and were described by Henry Fox as being "like breaking windows with guineas".
 From then on the British concentrated their efforts in Europe on Germany.

 Indian campaign (1756–1758)

 Britain and France both had significant colonial possessions in India and had been battling for supremacy for a number of years.
-The British were represented by the British East India Company (EIC) who were permitted to raise troops.
+The British were represented by the East India Company (EIC) who were permitted to raise troops.
 The collapse of the long-standing Mughal Empire brought the clash between the two states to a head, as each tried to gain sufficient power and territory to dominate the other.
 The 1754 Treaty of Pondicherry which ended the Second Carnatic War had brought a temporary truce to India, but it was soon under threat.
 A number of smaller Indian Princely states aligned with either Britain or France.
 One of the most assertive of these Princes was the pro-French Nawab of Bengal, Siraj ud-Daulah, who resented the British presence in Calcutta.
-In 1756 he had succeeded his grandfather Alivardi Khan who had been a staunch British ally.
+In 1756, he had succeeded his grandfather Alivardi Khan who had been a staunch British ally.
 By contrast he regarded the British East India Company as an encroaching threat.